bushrakhanali/ChromaCrypt/README.md

 Hello Coders
-I am first year student
-Here its my first Typescript programme with 43 Assignments
+Here its my first Typescript programme with 43 Assignments.